Plectrude

-Plectrude (Plectrudis; Plektrud, Plechtrudis) (died 718) was the consort of Pepin of Herstal, the mayor of the palace and duke of the Franks, from about 670.
+Plectrude (Plectrudis; Plektrud, Plechtrudis) (born c 650-died 718) was the consort of Pepin of Herstal, the mayor of the palace and duke of the Franks, from about 670.
 She was the daughter of Hugobert, seneschal of Clovis IV, and Irmina of Oeren.
 She was the regent of Neustria during the minority of her grandson Theudoald from 714 until 718.

 Biography

 Marriage and children

 Plectrude was described as politically active and influential upon her husband and his reign.
 She brought a large amount of property to the Arnulfing house.
 Plectrude was the daughter of Hugobert, seneschal of Clovis IV, and lady Irmina of Oeren.
 While there is no hard evidence for the identification of Irmina as her mother, it is highly probable as both women held land which was inherited from the same source.
 Irmina came from one of the most powerful families in the Merovingian kingdom.
-After the death of Hugobert in 697, Irmina gave the monk Willibrord the land on which to build the Abbey of Echternach.Much of Pepin's wealth came from his marriage to Plectrude.
+After the death of Hugobert in 697, Irmina gave the monk Willibrord the land on which to build the Abbey of Echternach.
+Much of Pepin's wealth came from his marriage to Plectrude.
 During the reign of Pepin, she appears as his joint signatory in every legal instrument issued by him that is still preserved, which was unusual for this time period.
 She had two sons by Pepin, Drogo and Grimoald.